mmoreram/BaseBundle/README.md

-As soon as we have the right mapping information in our bundle configuration, and properly processed, we should expose these values into our container in order to make them accessible by some compiler passes.
+As soon as we have the right mapping information in our bundle configuration, and properly processed, we should expose these values into our container in order to make them accessible by some Compiler Passes.

 This step is quite easy, as you only need to use the BaseExtension *getParametrizationValues* method in order to convert configuration values into